Juniperonic acid: History and natural occurrence

 The acid was isolated for the first time in 1963 on the leaves and fruits of Ginkgo biloba by JL Gellerman and H. Schlenk.
-It was then identified in the oils of other plants, especially conifers: Taxodium distichum (14.25%), Cupressus funebris (10.27%), Platycladus orientalis (9%), Taxus cuspidata (6.8%), etc.; in other flowering plants: Ephedra gerardianaii (19.2%), Caltha sp.
+It was then identified in the oils of other plants, especially conifers: Taxodium distichum (14.25%), Cupressus funebris (10.27%), Platycladus orientalis (9%), Taxus cuspidata (6.8%), etc.; in other flowering plants: Ephedra gerardiana (19.2%), Caltha sp.
 (9.4%), Ephedra nevadensis (9.3%), and Ephedra przewalskii (8.8%), among others; and in some marine animals.

 The acid was later discovered in the seed oil of Juniperus communis (18%), which is why the acid is called juniperonic.
 It was first synthesized in 2010 by A. Vik and co-workers.

 Oftentimes, it is found in conifers together with other fatty acids (taxoleic, pinolenic, taxoleic, sciadonic acid) that have a double bond in the position 5, separated by more than one methylene group from the next double bond.